ewerybody/goodsoul.de/content/blog/a2works4me.md

 # latest Ahk 2

-Not unlike the Python world Ahk is split into legacy and latest.
+Not unlike the Python world, Autohotkey (Ahk) is split into legacy and latest.
 Ahk 2 has been on the horizon for ages and I was always too lazy to go for it and give it a try.
 Meanwhile it was made the default and I actually managed to do some tests and ported some library stuff.
 But that's a tiny step yet and there is quite some chunk of work ahead!
 The big question is still if it would work at all the way we build the Ahk script files and start/restart the runtime but, well it's the future™ and it would be rather embarrassing to not attempt the move.

+Also: I'd actually like to be able to build the runtime executable myself!
+There is some info to [work with VS Code to do this](https://github.com/AutoHotkey/AutoHotkey?tab=readme-ov-file#developing-in-vs-code).
+So no need for the crazy Visual Studio bloatware.
+That'd be a bummer really.

 # un-coupling elements

 The module building blocks need another overhaul.

-Currently the developer Ui and code always loads when we just use them the default way.
+Like outlined in the core refactor first point ^ a2 is about its modules.
+These can be clicked together with some basic components, called elements.
+So there is a checkbox, text and path fields and quite some more.
+All these have a user- and a developer-interface.
+It's like turning over the rack and look at the cables from behind to rewire it and the user sees a shiny frontend.
+Now currently these developer UIs and code always loads when we just use them the default way.
 The hotkey element already has its own directory under a2elements.
-Let's do it that way for any element and have user and dev .py files underneath.
+Let's do it that way for any element and have user and developer code files underneath.

 For once I still believe in separation of code and data.
 Most Ui is data anyway and if it can be handled with a dedicated tool, let's do it!
 But currently some default settings values of some of the module building blocks are only just set by the Ui.
 That's dirty and must come from a dedicated defaults JSON for each and every element.

 # conclusion

 So yeah.
 There you have it.
 That's another 5 years of work? ;D I don't know.
 I'm still not even sure about the order.
 Maybe we do Ahk 2 first?

 \* seems like there's a pattern of [reminiscing about ancient stuff in my past life here](@/blog/goodsoul40.md).